Here is your annual reminder!

 As you organize your priorities for the New Year, don’t forget to include these on your list.

-We know these factors are important, yet if they’re not immediately urgent, they fall to the bottom of the pile.
+We all know these are important to dos, yet if they’re not immediately urgent, they can easily fall to the bottom of our pile.

-- Update Asset Values: Replacement cost for buildings, equipment, inventory, etc., can vary from normal inflation for many reasons.
+- Update Asset Values: Your replacement costs for buildings, equipment, inventory, etc., can vary for many reasons, including inflation.
 Don’t get caught short in the event of a loss.
 Review your asset list quarterly, and advise your broker if you need increases.
-If you can’t get these done, schedule “project steps” or consider using an intern to help out.
+If you can’t get these done, schedule project steps or consider using an intern to help out.

-- Schedule Key Dates: Keep track of renewal dates for licenses, leases, service contracts, insurance, vendors’ insurance certifications, website URLs, etc. on multiple calendars.
-Add notes about who needs a heads-up to be involved.
+- Schedule Key Dates: Keep track of renewal dates for licenses, leases, service contracts, insurance, vendors’ insurance certificates, website URLs, etc. on multiple calendars.
+Add notes about which employees needs a heads-up.